axelor/axelor-mobile/docs/doc/en/tools/60_headers.md

 - _model_: full name of the ERP model.
 - _modelId_: object identifier.
 - _options_: object containing options for the generic actions.
-- _disablePrint_: condition for displaying or not the report printout.
-- _disableJsonFields_: whether or not to display studio fields.
-- _barcodeFieldname_: name of attribute containing barcode file on ERP (default `barCode`).
 - _headerTitle_: screen name for dynamic titles.

-These actions are displayed when the `model` and `modelId` attributes are set and the actions are not disabled by the associated attributes.
+These actions are displayed when the `model` and `modelId` attributes are set and the actions are not disabled in the associated options.

 :::caution
-Since version 8.3, the attached files feature is managed as a generic action from the DMS package.
+Since version 8.3, the attached files feature is managed as a generic action from the DMS package and since version 8.4, the tracking notifications feature is managed as a generic action from the message package.
 It will be added to every screen with a registered model and modelId.
 :::

 Additional actions can then be added using the `actions` attribute.
 Each action then has the following structure: